-If the record to be inserted will not fit in the control interval, there is a control-interval split: VSAM moves some of the stored records in the control interval to an empty control interval in the same control area, and inserts the new record in its proper key sequence.
-The number of records moved depends on the position of insertion of the new record.
+If the record to be inserted will not fit in the control interval, there is a control-interval split: VSAM moves stored records in the control interval to an empty control interval in the same control area, and inserts the new record in its proper key sequence.
+The number of records moved depends on the position of insertion of the new record and on the type of insertion.
+For sequential insertion, records are inserted in the control interval leaving any specified free space; when the next record to be inserted will not fit in the control interval, the records with keys greater than the key of the record to be inserted are moved to a new control interval.
+The new record is inserted in the old control interval.
+If there are no records in the control interval with a key greater than the new record, the new record is placed in a new control interval. an empty control interval.
+For direct insertion, approximately half of the records in a control interval are moved when a control-interval split is required.

 Figure 8 illustrates a control-interval split and shows the resulting free space available in the two affected control intervals.
+Some of the records in the control interval that is too full for insertion are moved to a free control interval, and the new record is inserted into the control interval according to key sequence.
 Because the number of records in the first control interval is reduced, subsequent insertions revert to the simpler case, instead of becoming more complex.